-- At least 75% of its assets must be real estate, government securities or cash. - 75% asset test and 75% and 95% income tests. - Cannot own more than 10% of another corporation's stock, other than in another REIT or a taxable REIT subsidiary (ownership of a 100% owned 'qualified REIT' subsidiary is ignored). - No more than 5% of the value of its assets can be represented by securities of any one issuer, other than another REIT or a taxable REIT subsidiary (ownership of a 100% owned 'qualified REIT' subsidiary is ignored). - Cannot own more 25% (20% starting in 2018) of its assets in securities of one or more taxable REIT subsidiaries.
+- At least 75% of its assets must be real estate, government securities or cash - 75% asset test and 75% and 95% income tests - Cannot own more than 10% of another corporation's stock, other than in another REIT or a taxable REIT subsidiary (ownership of a 100% owned 'qualified REIT' subsidiary is ignored) - No more than 5% of the value of its assets can be represented by securities of any one issuer, other than another REIT or a taxable REIT subsidiary (ownership of a 100% owned 'qualified REIT' subsidiary is ignored) - Cannot own more 20% of its assets in securities of one or more taxable REIT subsidiaries

 75% of a REIT's assets must be comprised of real estate (including mortgages), government securities or cash items (including money market funds).
 In 2016, the IRS issued final regulations concerning the definition of real estate.
-In general, these regulations attempt to clarify the appropriate analysis for determining whether an asset is real estate.
-They would provide that land, inherently permanent structures and structural components are real estate for purposes of this 75% asset test rule.
+In general, these regulations provide that land, inherently permanent structures and structural components, are real estate for purposes of this 75% asset test rule.
 In addition, they provide a set of per se examples of assets that are considered real estate, and they set forth a facts and circumstances test as well as a set of examples for assets that are not per se real property.

-In particular, parking facilities; bridges; tunnels; roadbeds; railroad tracks; transmission lines; pipelines; and fences are considered inherently permanent structures that are real estate, and wiring; plumbing systems; central heating and air conditioning systems; elevators or escalators; walls; floors; ceilings; permanent coverings of walls, floors, and ceilings; windows; doors; insulation; chimneys; fire suppression systems, such as sprinkler systems and fire alarms; fire escapes; central refrigeration systems; integrated security systems; and humidity control systems would be considered structural components that are real property.
+In particular, parking facilities; bridges; tunnels; roadbeds; railroad tracks; transmission lines; pipelines; and fences are considered inherently permanent structures that are real estate, and wiring; plumbing systems; central heating and air conditioning systems; elevators or escalators; walls; floors; ceilings; permanent coverings of walls, floors, and ceilings; windows; doors; insulation; chimneys; fire suppression systems, such as sprinkler systems and fire alarms; fire escapes; central refrigeration systems; integrated security systems and humidity control systems would be considered structural components that are real property.